timgit/pg-boss/docs/readme.md

     | oncomplete | bool |
     | output | object |

+  * `enforceSingletonQueueActiveLimit`, bool

+    If `true`, modifies the behavior of the `useSingletonQueue` flag to allow a max of 1 job to be queued plus a max of 1 job to be active.
+    >Note that use of this option can impact performance on instances with large numbers of jobs.

 **Resolves**
 - `[job]`: array of job objects, `null` if none found